-When if you or a family member has a medical condition preventing you from working all or some of your regular work, you have options.
+When if you or a family member has condition preventing you from working all or some of your regular work, you have options.

 A leave of absence (LOA) is a period of time away from your job while still holding your position from the period the leave starts to when you return.

 It’s different from other forms of absences like vacations or holidays.